fischerling/vis-lspc/README.md

 	# development support
-	lspc-hover - hover over the current line lspc-show-diagnostics - show the available diagnostics of the current line
+	lspc-hover - hover over the current line lspc-show-diagnostics - show the available diagnostics of the current line lspc-next-diagnostics - jump to the next available diagnostic lspc-prev-diagnostics - jump to the previous available diagnostic

 ### Available configuration options